 The payment step

-What we buy, and who tends to sell it from Machynlleth
+What we buy, and when selling from Machynlleth makes sense

-From Machynlleth, the items we see most often come from these situations.
-None needs sorting or identifying first, the assay confirms everything on arrival.
+From Machynlleth, these are the situations GoldPaid is set up to handle.
+None needs sorting or identifying first; the assay confirms everything on arrival.

 • Broken and worn gold jewellery.
 Snapped chains, single earrings, bent rings, tangled or clasp-less pieces.
 Condition makes no difference; we pay for the metal.